scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

   \frac{1}{n} \sum_{i=1}^n \ell(\widehat{f}(X_i),y_i)= \min_{f}\, \frac{1}{n} \sum_{i=1}^n \ell(f(X_i),y_i)

 where the :math:`ell` is a loss function (one can think of the squared distance in regression).
-Said in another way, we are trying to minimize an estimator of the expected risk and this estimation is done by means of the empirical mean.
+Said in another way, we are trying to minimize an estimation of the expected risk and this estimation is done by means of the empirical mean.
-However, it is well known that the empirical mean is not robust to extreme data and outliers (points that have a large loss) will have a huge influence on the estimation of :math:`f`.
+However, it is well known that the empirical mean is not robust to extreme data and these extreme values will have a big influence on the estimation of :math:`\widehat{f}`.
 The principle behind the robust weighting algorithm is to use a robust estimator of the mean, instead of the empirical mean, one use either the median-of-means (MOM) or the Huber estimator to estimate the mean.
-And then we find an estimator f that minimize that robust estimator of the risk.
+And then we find an estimator :math:`\widehat{f}` that minimizes that robust estimator of the risk.
 We call this Robust Empirical Risk Minimization (RERM) [1]_.

-In practice, for a large range of robust estimators of the mean, one can define weights :math:`w_i` that depends on the :math:`i^{th}` sample and with the weight being very small when the data is an outlier and large weights when the point is not an outlier.
+In practice, for a large range of robust estimators of the mean, one can define weights :math:`w_i` that depends on the :math:`i^{th}` sample, with the weight :math:`w_i` being very small when the :math:`i^{th}` data is an outlier and large :math:`w_i` when the point is not an outlier.
 Then, we are reduced to the following optimization.

 .. math::